Slayer: Show No Mercy, Haunting the Chapel and Hell Awaits (1983–1986)

 Later that year, Slayer began their first national club tour, traveling in Araya's Camaro towing a U-Haul trailer.
 The band recorded the live album Live Undead in November 1984 while in New York City.

 In March 1985, Slayer began a national tour with Venom and Exodus, resulting in their first live home video dubbed Combat Tour: The Ultimate Revenge.
 The video featured live footage filmed at the Studio 54 club.
 The band then made its live European debut at the Heavy Sound Festival in Belgium opening for UFO.
-Also in 1985, Slayer toured or played selected shows with bands like Megadeth, Destruction, D.R.I., Possessed, Agent Steel, S.O.D., Nasty Savage and Metal Church.

 Show No Mercy had sold over 40,000 copies, which led to the band returning to the studio to record their second full-length album.
 Metal Blade financed a recording budget, which allowed the band to hire producer Ron Fair.
-Released in March 1985, Slayer's second full-length album, Hell Awaits, expanded on the darkness of Haunting the Chapel, with hell and Satan as common song subjects.
+Released in April 1985, Slayer's second full-length album, Hell Awaits, expanded on the darkness of Haunting the Chapel, with hell and Satan as common song subjects.
 The album was the band's most progressive offering, featuring longer and more complex song structures.
 The intro of the title track is a backwards recording of a demonic-sounding voice repeating "Join us", ending with "Welcome back" before the track begins.
-The album was a hit, with fans choosing Slayer for best band, best live band, Hell Awaits, as 1985's best album, and Dave Lombardo as best drummer in the British magazine Metal Forces' 1985 Readers Poll.
+The album was a hit, with fans choosing Slayer for best band and live band, Hell Awaits as 1985's best album, and Dave Lombardo as best drummer in Metal Forces' 1985 Readers Poll.